 When using a meter to control the tack or prime application rate, manually measure the volume in the tank at the beginning and end of the application area for a specific target application rate.
 Perform this operation at a minimum frequency of once per production shift.
 Resolve any differences between the manually measured method and the meter to ensure the target application rate is met in accordance with this Section.
-Adjust the application rate if the manually measured application rate is greater than plus or minus 0.01 gallons per square yard when compared to the target application rate.
+Adjust the application rate if the manually measured application rate is greater than plus 0.02 or minus 0.01 gallons per square yard when compared to the target application rate.

 334-5.5.5 Curing and Time of Application: Apply tack coat sufficiently in advance of placing bituminous mix to permit drying, but do not apply tack coat so far in advance that it might lose its adhesiveness as a result of being covered with dust or other foreign material.
+When using a spray paver, the requirements above do not apply.